mui/material-ui/docs/src/pages/customization/how-to-customize/how-to-customize.md

 {{"demo": "pages/customization/how-to-customize/OverrideCssBaseline.js", "iframe": true, "height": 100}}

 > Note: It is a good practice to hoist the `<GlobalStyles />` to a static constant, to avoid rerendering.
-This will ensure that the `<style>` tag generated would not change on each render.
+This will ensure that the `<style>` tag generated would not recalculate on each render.

 ```diff
  import * as React from 'react';